TOOLS

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Initial applications for financial assistance must contain the information specified in 25 CFR, Part 900, Subpart C, "Contract Proposal Contents."
 Completed applications should be submitted to the local BIA agency office listed in Appendix IV of the Catalog.
 Requests for technical services can be made through the local BIA agency office.

 Award Procedure